FazioNico/dDrive/README.md

 The build artifacts will be stored in the `dist/` directory.

+## Deplooyment

+dDrive is deployed automatically using Github Actions.
+Every commit to the `main` branch will trigger a new deployment.

 ## Documentation

 - Run `npm run docs:browser` to generate the appplication documentation